esterniclos/nagios_iis/README.md

 # nagios_iis

-Checks for nagios iis v8
+Nagios checks for microsoft iis v8 and 8.5

 ## Requirements: